jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 }
 ```

-so our code will change to:
+so our code will change:
 ```kotlin
 fun showError() {
     errorTextView.text = it.fold({ defaultErrrorText(it) }, { "" })